neuschaefer/bottom-c/README.md

 ## Building

 Building this project requires having your preferred
-C compiler, and `make` installed on your systerm.
+C compiler, and `make` installed on your system.
 The project can be compiled with a simple command

     make